Dr Catherine Heath

 MB, ChB (Hons), MRCP, FRCR

-She also has interests in bladder cancer, radiotherapy for testicular cancer, and is the Lead Oncologist in Wessex for non-surgical treatment of penile cancer as part of the supra-regional multidisciplinary team led by Mr N Watkin at St George’s Hospital.
-Dr Heath set up and continues to run the Southampton Prostate Brachytherapy Seed Implant service in early 2006.
-Dr Heath is a founding member and executive committee member of the British Uro-Oncology Group.
+I also have interests in bladder cancer, radiotherapy for testicular cancer, and am the Lead Oncologist in Wessex for non-surgical treatment of penile cancer as part of the supra-regional multidisciplinary team led by Mr N Watkin at St George’s Hospital.
+I set up - and continue to run - the Southampton Prostate Brachytherapy Seed Implant service in early 2006.
+I am a founding member and executive committee member of the British Uro-Oncology Group.
 (Currently Treasurer).